heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

   same IP address?
 - What is the difference between vertical and horizontal scaling?
 - What is the difference between a CDN and a reverse proxy cache?
-- What is the difference between expiration and validation?
+- What is the difference between expiration and validation caching models?

 ## Finished?
 Was it easy?
 Was it hard?